You are here

 - Organization for Tropical Studies (OTS): well-established and internationally recognized semester-long field courses for undergraduates in places like Costa Rica and South Africa.

 - Shoals Marine Laboratory: offers field experiences through courses and research internships on an offshore island in Maine.
 Courses include introductory courses that satisfy basic requirements for the Cornell biology major as well as advanced courses.
-Students at the Shoals Marine Laboratory field station on Appledore Island are pictured below.
+Students at the Shoals Marine Laboratory field station on Appledore Island are pictured to the right.

 - The CORALS Program: The Cornell Ocean Research Apprenticeship for Lynch Scholars provides students with an opportunity to study marine science at Friday Harbor Laboratories.